Gabb-c/pig-translator/README.md

 ### Description

-The same group of researchers have discovered later that the sentence structure is very similar to English and that specific words need to be translated under different conditions.
-They now require a program to translate English sentences into this ancient text.
-The rules to translate any sentence in English to this foreign language are listed below.
+Researchers have found that the sentence structure is similar to English, and specific words need to be translated under different conditions.
+A program is needed to translate English sentences into this ancient text.

 ### Translation Rules

 1. If a word has no letters, don't translate it.
-2. All punctuation should be preserved.
+2. Preserve all punctuation.
-3. If the word begins with a capital letter, then the translated word should too.
+3. If the word begins with a capital letter, the translated word should too.
-4. If the word contains no consonants, let the prefix be empty and the word be the stem.
-The word ending should be “yay” instead of merely “ay”.
-For example, “I” would be “Iyay”
+4. If the word contains no consonants, let the prefix be empty, and the word be the stem.
+The word ending should be "yay" instead of merely "ay."

 ### Assignment

-Your task is to adapt the program you wrote in half an hour to fulfill these new requirements to perform sentence translation from English to this foreign language.
+Adapt the program to fulfill new requirements for sentence translation from English to this foreign language.

 ### Sample session